stackotter/galah/IDEAS.md

 for conformances to silently become stale when default implementations are available which can cause some pretty subtle bugs.
 If `impl` blocks for conformances can only define members satisfying the conformance requirements then this whole source of bugs is eliminated.

+## A first-class way to collect stacktraces using `Result`-based error handling

+This could possibly be implemented by having a trait that you can implement to get a method called on your struct whenever it's the return value of a function.
+This would work in most cases but could be annoying if you try and nest the error within another error.